cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 It's important use the right datatype for the job to avoid consuming unneccessary resources or slowing down processing.

-Finally, while NumPy will convenient convert between datatypes, one must be aware of overflows when using smaller datatypes.
+Finally, while NumPy will conveniently convert between datatypes, one must be aware of overflows when using smaller datatypes.
 For example: